 • Gradual Weight Loss: It is important to note that a slow and steady weight loss approach is generally considered more sustainable and beneficial for long-term success.
 Aim for a gradual calorie deficit rather than drastically reducing caloric intake, as sudden and extreme measures can have adverse effects on health.

-See also How many calories are in a boost bar
+See also How many calories are in a teaspoon of vanilla extract

 By focusing on a combination of regular physical activity, appropriate dietary modifications, and understanding individual metabolic rates, it becomes possible to estimate the required energy expenditure to achieve a 1 kg reduction in body weight.
 Remember, it is essential to consult with a healthcare professional or a registered dietitian who can provide personalized guidance based on individual needs and goals.